2 Propeller Engines

 The Brasilia has a more conventional appearance and can be recognized by the low wings and long nose in front of the cockpit, which is typical of most Embraer aircraft.

 The Saab 340 is another low-wing turboprop similar to the Embraer Brasilia but larger.
 The main difference is the horizontal stabilizer is at the bottom of the tail, while the Brasilia is at the top – also called a “T” tail.
-See illustrations below to the right.
+Compare the illustrations to the right with the Brasilia shown above.